ran-labs/ranlib/README.md

 pixi shell --change-ps1=false -e dev
 ```

+During development, you can actually test the `ran` CLI command via just running `ran`!

 ### Building from source

 You must be in the development environment as shown in the command above